-In accordance with article 526ter of the Companies Code independence will be assessed taking into consideration the following criteria:
+In accordance with the Code 2020 independence will be assessed taking into consideration the following criteria:

-- (i) not being an executive member of the board, or exercising a function as a member of the legal management committee (if applicable) or as a person entrusted with daily management of the Company or a related company or person (as defined in article 11 of the Companies Code), and not having been in such a position for the previous five years before his/her nomination; - (ii) not having served on the board of directors as a non-executive director for more than three terms without exceeding a total term of more than twelve years; - (iii) not being an employee of the senior management (as defined in article 19,2° of the law of 20 September 1948 regarding the organisation of the business industry), of the Company or a related company or person (as defined in article 11 of the Companies Code) and not having been in such a position for the previous three years before his/her nomination; - (iv) not receiving, or having received, any significant remuneration or other significant advantage of a patrimonial nature from the Company or a related company or person (as defined in article 11 of the Companies Code) apart from any bonus or fee he receives or has received as non-executive director; - (v) not holding any shareholder rights representing one tenth or more of the Company's capital, the Company's social funds or of a class of shares of the Company; - (vi) if the independent director holds shareholder rights representing less than one tenth: - not holding shareholder rights representing, together with the shareholder rights owned in the Company by companies controlled by the independent director, one tenth or more of the Company's capital, the social funds or of a class of shares of the Company; or
+(i) Not be an executive, or exercising a function as a person entrusted with the daily management of the Company or a related company or person, and not have been in such a position for the previous three years before their appointment.
+Alternatively, no longer enjoying stock options of the Company related to this position;

+- (ii) Not have served for a total term of more than twelve years as a non-executive board member; - (iii) Not be an employee of the senior management (as defined in article 19, 2° of the law of 20 September 1948 regarding the organization of the business industry) of the Company or a related company or person, and not have been in such a position for the previous three years before their appointment.
+Alternatively, no longer enjoying stock options of the Company related to this position; - (iv) Not be receiving, or having received during their mandates or for a period of three years prior to their appointment, any significant remuneration or any other significant advantage of a patrimonial nature from the Company or a related company or person, apart from any fee they receive or have received as a non-executive board member; - (v) a.
+Not hold shares, either directly or indirectly, either alone or in concert, representing globally one tenth or more of the Company's capital or one tenth or more of the voting rights in the Company at the moment of appointment;

-- the disposal of those shares or the exercise of the related rights not being subject to contractual stipulations or unilateral undertakings given by the independent director; - (vii) not representing, in any circumstances, a shareholder fulfilling the conditions covered under (v) or (vi); - (viii) not having or having had within the financial reported year, a significant business relationship with the Company or a related company or person (as defined in article 11 of the Companies Code), either directly or as a partner, shareholder, director, member of the senior management (as defined in article 19,2° of the law of 20 September 1948 regarding the organisation of the business industry) of a company or person who maintains such a relationship; - (ix) not being or having been within the last three years, a partner or an employee of the current or former external auditor of the Company or a related company or person (as defined in article 11 of the Companies Code); - (x) not being an executive director of another company in which an executive director of the Company is a non-executive director, and not having other significant links with executive directors of the Company through involvement in other companies or bodies; - (xi) not being a spouse, legal partner or close family member to the second degree of a director or member of the legal management committee or person entrusted with the daily management or employee of the senior management (as defined in article 19,2° of the law of 20 September 1948 regarding the organisation of the business industry) in the Company or a related company or person (as defined in article 11 of the Companies Code) or of the persons referred to in (i) to (x) above.
+b.
+Not having been nominated, in any circumstances, by a shareholder fulfilling the conditions covered under (a);

+- (vi) Not maintain, nor have maintained in the past year before their appointment, a significant business relationship with the Company or a related company or person, either directly or as partner, shareholder, board member, member of the senior management (as defined in article 19, 2° of the law of 20 September 1948 regarding the organization of the business industry) of a company or person who maintains such a relationship; - (vii) Not be or have been within the last three years before their appointment, a partner or member of the audit team of the Company or a person who is, or has been within the last three years before their appointment, the external auditor of the Company or a related company or person; - (viii) Not be an executive of another company in which an executive of the Company is a nonexecutive board member, and not have other significant links with executive board members of the Company through involvement in other companies or bodies; and - (ix) Not have, in the Company or a related company or person, a spouse, legal partner or close family member to the second degree, exercising a function as board member or executive or person entrusted with the daily management or employee of the senior management (as defined in article 19, 2° of the law of 20 September 1948 regarding the organization of the business industry), or falling in one of the other cases referred to in (i) to (viii) above, and as far as point (ii) is concerned, up to three years after the date on which the relevant relative has terminated their last term.